billthefarmer/raspi-sonivox/README.md

 I have tried this on a i386 based linux system.
 A few changes are required in the arm-wt-22k/Makefile:

 	# TARGET_ARCH = arm
-	 LOCAL_CFLAGS+= -O2 -fPIC \
+	LOCAL_CFLAGS+= -O2 -std=gnu99 \

-so as to not compile the arm assembler files and keep gcc happy.
+so as to not compile the arm assembler files.
 The output sounds fine.
-However it doesn't work quite right on a i386-x64 system, there is booming cumulative feedback, which can be fixed by changing a line in midi/midi.c from:
+However it doesn't work quite right on a i386-x64 system, there is booming cumulative feedback, which can be fixed by building a 32 bit version. arm-wt-22k/Makefile:

-	EAS_SetParameter(pEASData, EAS_MODULE_REVERB, EAS_PARAM_REVERB_PRESET,
-		     EAS_PARAM_REVERB_CHAMBER);

-to:

-	EAS_SetParameter(pEASData, EAS_MODULE_REVERB, EAS_PARAM_REVERB_PRESET,
-		     EAS_PARAM_REVERB_ROOM);

-I think this is probably due to EAS\_I32 being defined as a long which is 64 bits on an x64 platform.
+	LOCAL_CFLAGS+= -O2 -m32 -std=gnu99 \

+This requires installing gcc-multilib and ia32-libs to get 32 bit headers and libraries.

+	sudo apt-get install gcc-multilib ia32-libs

+You will then need to build 32 bit versions of libmidi.so, playmidi, etc. midi/Makefile:

+	CFLAGS = -O2 -m32 -fPIC -L/usr/local/lib -Wl,-R/usr/local/lib -Wl,-z,relro